-When the foreign investment fund rules apply
+Part two - Application of the foreign investment fund rules to share investments

-- 23. Individual investors will be subject to the FIF rules in subpart EX where, at any time during the income year, they hold foreign shares and other attributing interests (other than exempt interests) that together cost more than \$50,000.
-Investors who hold attributing interests (other than exempt interests) that cost \$50,000 or less may choose to opt-in to these rules. - 24.
-Investors who apply the FIF rules do not apply the ordinary tax rules in relation to their attributing interests that are foreign shares.
-Depending on the FIF method used, investors who are subject to the FIF rules may be deemed to derive a return even if they have not received any returns.
-Similarly, their actual returns may be ignored.

-25. Applying the FIF rules can be complex, and it is recommended that investors who are subject to the FIF rules seek advice.
-Inland Revenue has resources available on its website to assist with calculations.
-See from [99] for more information.
+- Individual investors are subject to the FIF rules where, at any time during the income 21. year, they hold foreign shares and other attributing interests (other than exempt interests) that added together cost the investor more than \$50,000 to buy. - The FIF rules do not apply to transitional residents or non-residents.
+Investors who 22. hold attributing interests (other than exempt interests) that added together cost \$50,000 or less to buy may choose to apply these rules. - Investors subject to the FIF rules must apply the FIF rules and not the ordinary tax rules 23. in relation to their attributing interests.
+This means they do not apply the rules discussed above for dividends and taxable share sales.
+However, if investors hold some shares that are subject to the FIF rules and some that are not (because the shares are exempt from the rules), they still apply the ordinary tax rules to the exempt shares. - 24.
+Individual investors may choose a FIF method to calculate their income in each year, but they must use the same method for all their FIF interests.
+Depending on the FIF method used, investors who are subject to the FIF rules may be deemed to derive a return in each year (that may be more or less than any returns actually received).
+See from [105] for more information. - 25.
+Applying the FIF rules can be complex, and it is recommended that investors who are subject to the FIF rules seek advice.
+Inland Revenue also has resources available on its website to assist with calculations.